Fundamental solutions of an extended hydrodynamic model in two dimensions: Derivation, theory, and applications: Rarefied gas flow between two non-coaxial cylinders

 Figure~\ref{fig:vel}, in other words, also reveals that at $\theta = 0$ and $\theta = \pi$ the flow can happen only in the normal directions.
-This prompts us to draw the flow streamlines in Fig.~\ref{fig:stream}.
+This prompts us to draw streamlines of the flow in Fig.~\ref{fig:stream}.
+For explanatory purpose, we also display the temperature contours in Fig.~\ref{fig:stream}.

-The streamlines in Fig.~\ref{fig:stream} shows that at the narrowest gap (near $\theta = 0$), the gas starts moving from the outer (hotter) cylinder toward the inner (colder) cylinder and flows along the surface of the inner cylinder on both halves until it reaches $\theta = \pi$, at which it can flow only in the normal direction.
+The streamlines in Fig.~\ref{fig:stream} show that at the narrowest gap (at $\theta = 0$), the gas starts moving from the outer (hotter) cylinder toward the inner (colder) cylinder due to the largest temperature gradient at $\theta = 0$ and flows along the surface of the inner cylinder on both halves until it reaches $\theta = \pi$, at which it can flow only in the normal direction.
 Therefore, at the widest gap (near $\theta = \pi$), the gas flows from the inner cylinder toward the outer cylinder and returns back from there toward the narrowest gap along the surface of the outer cylinder (but in the opposite directions due to symmetry along the $y$-axis).
 This renders two counter-directional circulating flows, one in the left half of the domain and the other in the right half of the domain.
 The directions of the circulating flows reverse on taking $\Delta\tau<0$, i.e.~when the inner cylinder is at a higher temperature than the outer one.
-From the considered values of the Knudsen number, the directions of the circulating flows apparently do not depend on the Knudsen number.
+With the considered values of the Knudsen number, the directions of the circulating flows apparently do not depend on the Knudsen number.
+The direction of the steamlines obtained from the MFS applied on the CCR model in Fig.~\ref{fig:stream} is consistent with that obtained using the linearized BGK model in Ref.~[\onlinecite{Aoki_Sone_1989}].

+In order to gain more insight into the process, we have also implemented the MFS to the (linearized) NSF equations [by setting $\alpha_0=0$ in Eqs.~\eqref{ccr_1} and \eqref{ccr_2}] with the second-order slip and jump boundary conditions \cite{Struchtrup2005, ST2008, TTS2009} [obtained by setting $\alpha_0=1/4$ in Eq.~\eqref{bc2} and $\alpha_0^{\prime}=1/5$ in Eq.~\eqref{bc3}], and plotted the streamlines obtained with them in Fig.~\ref{fig:NS_stream}.
+From Figs.~\ref{fig:stream} and \ref{fig:NS_stream}, it is evident that, in contrast to the CCR model, the NSF equations even with the second-order slip and jump boundary conditions predict streamlines in completely opposite and incorrect directions.
+This affirms the inadequacy of the NSF equations in describing thermal-stress slip flows \citep{Sone2007} accurately, which---on the other hand---can be described reasonably well with the CCR model due to the coupling between the stress and heat flux.

-The superposition of the second components of the point force vectors at the inner source points gives the total drag force $D$ on the inner cylinder, i.e.
+The superposition of all the point force vectors at the inner source points yields the total force $\bm{F}$ acting on the inner cylinder, i.e.

+where $ i=1,2,\dots,N_s$ refer to the points on the inner fictitious boundary.
+The projection of the total force in the direction opposite to the streamwise direction is referred to as the drag force (on the inner cylinder), which is given by